This post may contain affiliate links. Please read my disclosure policy.

 - 2 teaspoons herbs de Provence

-- 12 ounces whole wheat pasta shells or other bite-sized pasta shape
+- 12 ounces (340 g) whole wheat pasta shells or other bite-sized pasta shape

 - 3 cups baby arugula or other greens

-- Make the dressing: Put 1 tablespoon of the oil in a small skillet.
+- Put 1 tablespoon of the oil in a small skillet.
 Stir in the garlic and shallot and place over medium heat just until the garlic begins to sizzle.
-Remove from the heat and transfer to a mini-food processor (or to a mixing bowl with a whisk).
+Remove from the heat and transfer the oil and garlic to a mini-food processor (or to a mixing bowl with a whisk).
 Add the remaining olive oil and the rest of the ingredients for the dressing and process until smooth and emulsified.
 Taste and season with more salt, pepper, vinegar as needed.

 - Sprinkle the chicken breasts with salt and the herbs de Provence.
 Cook the chicken on a medium-hot grill or in a 425 degree oven until the chicken is cooked through — about 5 minutes per side on a grill and 25 minutes in the oven.